 What could be more festive than little Christmas tree cupcakes?
-I think they look pretty good but the surprising part was how easy it was. basically just piping little star-shaped dollops onto a sugar cone with a number 30 tip.
+I think they look pretty good but the surprising part was HOW EASY it was to make them!
+You basically just pipe little star-shaped dollops onto a sugar cone with a number 30 tip.
 The nicest surprise came when I broke a cone while applying the buttercream.
-It was such a good snack, I had no idea!
-I really liked these trees with just a good dusting of “snow” but if you have the time and inclination you could make little fondant ornaments and presents for them too!
-I actually applied white ornaments to one tree with tweezers and it looked good but they kind of got lost in the snow so I deemed it not worth the effort.
+It made for such a good snack!
+I really like to give a good dusting of “snow” to the trees if you have the time.
+They also look cute with little fondant ornaments and presents, too!
+I actually applied white ornaments to one tree with tweezers.
+It looked good but they kind of got lost in the snow.
+SO not worth the effort, for me at least.
 The ones I used are called white sugar pearls.
 Does anyone know if there’s such a thing as multicolored sugar pearls??
-Hope you enjoy! ???
+Hope you enjoy!!

 Easy to make holiday cupcakes that look like snow-covered Christmas trees!

 - 12 sugar cones